Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Theoretical Analysis

-This completes the second part of the proof on stability. \end{proof} An illustration of how the way-point MAMPC \textit{could} steer a system to the equilibrium is provided in Figure~\ref{fig:mampc-convergence}c.
+An illustration of how the way-point MAMPC \textit{could} steer a system to the equilibrium is provided in Figure~\ref{fig:mampc-convergence}c.
 As in the alternating-authority MAMPC, to always achieve asymptotic stability, one can successively shrink $\mathcal{D}_{\textnormal{WP}}$ until $\mathcal{D}_{\textnormal{WP}} = \mathcal{R}_{\textnormal{LQR}}$ in the same way as presented in equation \eqref{eq:shrink}.